Elsioufy/translator/README.md

 * clone project

-* Make sure ruby and rails versions are correct
+* Make sure versions of ruby and rails are correct

 * Make sure postgres is installed and running